Women in Benin: Experiencing Discrimination and Abuse

 Women who have experienced discrimination or abuse keep their own thoughts silent until someone starts a change.
 They then see how women can be more than a weak gender but, an opportunity to create a change for them and for the next generation for women empowerment.
 Women can seek assistance from Women in Law and Development-Benin, the Female Jurists Association of Benin (AFJB), and the Women's Justice and Empowerment Initiative through Care International's Empower Project.
 A 2012 U.S. report commended Benin for establishing the National Council for the Promotion of Gender Equity and Equality.

 Education & Intimate Partner Violence

-Education can improve women’s lives in many ways, including decreasing tolerance to abuse.
+Education can improve women's lives in many ways, including decreasing tolerance to abuse.
 Being educated can actually lower their chances of IPV (intimate partner violence) because it improves their decision making, even in choosing a spouse or partner.
 Women who experience intimate partner violence can have many affects from it.
 Statistics show that women who have experienced this are more likely to have an abortion.
+Vicentia Boco, who served as president of the Institut national pour la promotion de la femme between 2009 and 2021, called on the government to enhance education of women as a result.

 Health Issues

 Anaemia is a health issue that largely affects women across Benin.
 However, there are many aspects that go into anaemia.
-A study “ found that incomplete immunization, stunted growth, recent infection, absence of a bednet, low household living standard, low maternal education and low community development index increased the risk of anaemia.”
+A study " found that incomplete immunization, stunted growth, recent infection, absence of a bednet, low household living standard, low maternal education and low community development index increased the risk of anaemia."